The Boy (TV series)

 The Boy is a Canadian animated television series that aired on YTV from January 2004 to September 2005.
-The series is about the adventures of Toby Goodwin, a boy genius and a member of the International Federation For Peace.
-With his partner, agent Bob Saint-Vincent, he travels all over the world to fight villains.
+The series is about the adventures of Toby Goodwin, a boy genius and a member of the International Federation for Peace.
+With his partner, agent Bob St. Vincent, he travels all over the world to fight villains.

 In the United States, the series aired on Animania HD.

+Production

+The total cost of the series was $9 million.